westlicht/spvdc-website/content/index.md

 ---
-title: Phenomic base theme
+title: swiss-PVD Coating AG
-layout: Homepage
+layout: Entry
 ---

 Hi there.

 Before having fun with Phenomic, be sure to read (or at least pretend to) the documentation :